Lynching of Ed Johnson: Aftermath

 The mob's actions, especially the note addressed to Justice Harlan and Chattanooga law enforcement's lack of prevention or response, directly challenged the Supreme Court's authority over state criminal proceedings.
 In a Birmingham News interview following the lynching, Sheriff Shipp explicitly blamed Ed Johnson's death on the Supreme Court's interference.
 As a result, the lynching of Ed Johnson led to United States v.
 Shipp, the only criminal trial ever held by the United States Supreme Court.
+Twenty-five people were charged with contempt of court, albeit the charges were eventually dropped for all but nine men: Sheriff Joseph F. Shipp, deputies Matthew Galloway and Jeremiah Gibson, and Nick Nolan, William Mayes, Henry Padgett, Alf Handman, Bart Justice, and Luther Williams, all of whom were accused of being members of the lynch mob.
+The defendants were tried for contempt of court, which carried a maximum sentence of 180 days in prison.
+During the trial, testimony showed that Nolan had adjusted the noose around Johnson's neck, and Luther Williams had fired five shots into Johnson's body.

-Sheriff Shipp and several other men were convicted of contempt of court.
-Shipp and two others were sentenced to 90 days imprisonment, and three other defendants were sentenced to 60 days imprisonment.
+In May 1909, Shipp, Williams, Nolan, Gibson, Padgett and Mayes were found guilty.
+Galloway, Handman, and Justice were acquitted.
+Those convicted all filed petitions for a rehearing, which was denied.
+On November 15, 1909, the Supreme Court imposed the sentences.
+Shipp, Williams, and Nolan were each sentenced to 90 days in prison, while Gibson, Padgett, and Mayes were each sentenced to 60 days in prison.
 In the court's words, "Shipp not only made the work of the mob easy, but in effect aided and abetted it."
 However, when Shipp was released he still swore innocence and was welcomed back as a hero.
 Threatened with violence, Johnson's two black lawyers had to leave the state, never to return.

 Ninety-four years after the lynching, in February 2000, Hamilton County Criminal Judge Doug Meyer overturned Johnson's conviction after hearing arguments that Johnson did not receive a fair trial because of the all-white jury and the judge's refusal to move the trial from Chattanooga, where there was much publicity about the case.
 On September 19, 2021, a memorial to Ed Johnson was dedicated near the site of the lynching.